 A student completes 4 years of study, but needs 2 more credits in order to graduate.
-The student will receive GC4 in their 4th year of study and they will receive GCG in their 5th year of study.
+The student will receive GC4 in their 4th year of standing and they will receive GCG in the year they graduate.

 How do I apply for the George Coles Bursary?